JMCov/reading-notes/README.md

-# Jordan Covington's Notes
-## Reading Notes Journal For Code Fellows
+# Jordan Covington's Reading Notes for Code Fellows

 >cout << "Hello World!";

 My name is Jordan Covington.
 I am from Campobello, South Carolina and joined the Air Force in 2008.
 I served 4 years active duty and I am currently in the Air National Guard.
 I have been in IT since I joined doing a little bit of everything except software development in my career.
 I hope to change that and become a software development wizard. 🧙‍♂️